 Having a college degree, some people still experience difficulties finding a job.
 How come their knowledge and academic background cannot grant them a position?
 Usually, to show an employer that you have the potential to represent their company successfully, you also need to demonstrate that you have advanced communication, organizational, and interpersonal skills in addition to hard skills.
+You also need to have good knowledge of new tools and technologies related to your stream.
+You can choose to learn a number of technology-related industrial training available like Power BI Training, Big Data, Artificial Intelligence, SQL Training, Data Science, etc. to upskill yourself.
 This combination makes you more employable.

 What Is Employability?

 Employability is a set of skills, character traits, attitudes, and knowledge that increase your chances of getting a job and being successful at it.
 It can give you a head start as a high level of employability gives you a competitive advantage in the labor market, even if you are fresh from college.

 Why does employability become a decisive factor for an employer?
 Employability determines your entire career.
 It shows your potential to cope with job duties and grow as a professional in a challenging and changing environment.
 Besides, employability components are rather difficult to develop or measure.
 For example, you can learn the technical side of your job duties in a couple of weeks; yet, it can take years of work to learn how to communicate effectively or hold successful negotiations.

 Besides, as you can see from the definition, employability is more than simply landing a job.
 It determines how well you would fit within the organizational structure.
 Highly employable people have remarkable social skills and a growth mindset that makes them suitable for a wider range of jobs.

 When we talk about employability, we need to consider soft skills in the first place.
 They determine your attitude to work and interactions with other people in the workplace.
 The list of employability skills includes: